alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel1.md

 ---
 sidebar_position: 6
 sidebar_label: Panel1
-description: A square-shaped slider (adobe style) is used for changing the color's brightness and saturation.
+description: A square-shaped slider, reminiscent of Adobe style, is utilized to adjust the brightness and saturation of colors.
 ---

 # `<Panel1 />`

 ![panel1](../../../images/panel1.png)

-- A square-shaped slider (adobe style) is used for changing the color's brightness and saturation.
+- A square-shaped slider, reminiscent of Adobe style, is utilized to adjust the brightness and saturation of colors..

 - Move the handle horizontally to change the color's saturation.